ginettelafit/PowerAnalysisIL/README.md

 The repository contains functions used in the following [paper](https://psyarxiv.com/dq6ky/):

-Lafit, G., Adolf, J., Dejonckheere, E., Myin-Germeys, I., Viechtbauer, W., & Ceulemans, E. (2020, June 1).
-Selection of the Number of Participants in Intensive Longitudinal Studies: A User-friendly Shiny App and Tutorial to Perform Power Analysis.
+Lafit, Ginette, Janne Adolf, Egon Dejonckheere, Inez Myin-Germeys, Wolfgang Viechtbauer, and Eva Ceulemans. (in press).
+“Selection of the Number of Participants in Intensive Longitudinal Studies: A User-Friendly Shiny App and Tutorial for Performing Power Analysis in Multilevel Regression Models That Account for Temporal Dependencies.”
+Advances in Methods and Practices in Psychological Science.

 ## Shiny app and R package to perform power analysis to select the number of participants in intensive longitudinal studies